 Please use this form to submit test security incidents to the Office of the State Superintendent of Education (OSSE).
+Local Education Agency (LEA) test coordinators should enter incident report content into a ticket via the OSSE Support Tool (OST).

 You may report test security incidents in the following ways: (1) online via the Online Incident Reporting Form, or (2) by phone at 202-304-3269.
-Local Education Agency (LEA) test coordinators should submit incident reports via the OSSE Support Tool.
-Please report within 24 hours when possible,
+Please report within 24 hours when possible.

-Submitted by (please check a all that apply): LEA Test Coordinator Other School Staff School Test Coordinator Student LEA (if known): School: Date/Time ofLocation of Incident: Incident: Names and roles of staff invo olved (if known): Names of students involved (if known): Describe the incident (use th e back of this form or attach ad ditional pages if needed): OSSE Support Tool (OST).
-A incident, if known: nd proctor names g details in your descript Name of person completing this form (not required): I)ate:
+LEA Test Coordinator School Test Coordinate rTest Administrator Test Proctor Other School Staff Student Other LEA (if known): Da ite/Time of Incident: School: cation of Incident: e., room name/number) Names and roles of staff invo olved (if known): Names of students involved (if known): following details in your des cription of the incident, if ki 5 for ELLs, Alternate ACCESS n additional pages if needed).
+Ple nown: , MSAA, DLM, PARCC, DC Science

+Number of students in room/test session •

+Name of person completing this form (optional): Date:

-Appendix E Form to Report Contaminated, Damaged, or Missing Materials
+Appendix E

-\mathbf{PARCC} 2021-2022 PARCC Assessment Form to Report Contaminated, Damaged, or Missing Materials
+Form to Report Contaminated, Damaged, or Missing Materials

-Instructions:

-- 1. Follow the instructions in the Test Coordinator Manual if test materials become contaminated (Section 4.2.3), damaged (Section 4.2.3), or missing (Section 3.10.2). - 2.
-Then report the incident using this form to describe the circumstances. - 3.
-Submit the form to Pearson, OSSE, and your LEA Test Coordinator.

-☐ Fall ☐ Spring Contact Phone and Ext School Organization Code plete hods: Fax 319-341-5261 Mail DC Program Team Attn: Anna Boals Mail Stop B044 2510 North Dodge St., Iowa City, IA 52245 Submit this form to OSSE online, via the OSSE Support Tool.
-State Contact Name Contact Person's Role Contact Email School Name LEA/District Name LEA/District Organization Code
+2022-2023 PARCC and DC Science Assessment Form to Report Contaminated, Damaged, or Missing Materials Instructions: 1.
+Follow the instructions in the Test Coordinator Manual if test materials become contaminated (Section 4.2.3), damaged (Section 4.2.3), or missing (Section 3.10.2).
+2. Then report the incident using this form to describe the circumstances.
+3. Submit the form to Pearson, OSSE, and your LEA Test Coordinator.
+Eall Spring Contact Phone and Ext School Organization Code Complete this form and submit the completed form to Pearson via one of the following methods: Email PearsonDCAdminSupport@pearson.com Mail DC Program Team Mail Stop B044 2510 North Dodge St., Iowa City, IA 52245 Submit this form to OSSE online, via the OSSE Support Tool.
+Security Barcode 123456789-0 Student had a nosebleed on the booklet and it has now been destroyed according to LEA protocol.
+ARCC and DC Seport Conta al if test materials he circumstances.
+Coordinator.
+Quantity 1 PARCC DC Science 2022-2023 P Transformed Stands Stands Form to Re Instructions: 1.
+Follow the instructions in the Test Coordinator Manual if test materials 2.
+Then report the incident using this form to describe the circumstances.
+3. Submit the form to Pearson, OSSE, and your LEA Test Coordinator.
+State Contact Name Contact Person's Role Contact Email School Name LEA/District Name LEA/District Organization Code Document Type/Subject/Grade Example Grade 9 ELA Test Booklet

-Document Type/Subject/Grade Quantity Security Barcode or Range of Barcode Numbers Description of Circumstances Example Grade 9 ELA Test Booklet 1 123456789-0 Student had a nosebleed on the booklet and it has now been destroyed according to LEA protocol.